Chagossians: 2026 return

+In February 2026, a group of four Chagossians returned to Île du Coin to reestablish a permanent settlement, without seeking government permission.
+The group's leader, Misley Mandarin, leads the self-declared Chagossian Government which claims to represent the interests of the Chagossian people and which supports the continuation of British sovereignty.

 Indigenous status

 The legal definition of the term "indigenous" varies widely by legal system, with classification as an indigenous being based on a variety of factors.
 The Chagossians are officially recognized as an Indigenous people by many entities including but not limited to the United Nations, Cultural Survival, Human Rights Watch, and Minority Rights Group International.
 In a memo to the American government, Paul Gore-Booth promised the American government that there would be no indigenous people in the islands except for seagulls – not that the islands had no indigenous people.
 In a 1970 memo, UK Foreign Office lawyer Anthony Aust emphasised the government's intention to "maintain the fiction that the inhabitants of Chagos are not a permanent or semi-permanent population" and dedicated an entire paragraph to outlining plans for "maintaining the fiction".
 In 1968 Foreign Secretary Michael Stewart wrote in a secret document that "by any stretch of the English language, there was an indigenous population and the Foreign Office knew it."
 They are designated as a national minority by the government of Mauritius.